 But there was also no sense that we were expected to become a very particular type of person.
 The college seemed to want us to be happy and fulfilled, with the expectation that would lead obliquely to good work.
 I guess I hadn’t noticed that I’d internalized the list of Ideal Student Attributes we were given each year at school.

 So, sometimes I do miss school for how it felt, not what it was.
 I miss the structured procession of time.
 The capacity to be the best at something.
 The cossetted inability to recognize the future would be different.
 Everything was a dramatic, life or death big deal.
 Every emotion felt with blistering intensity.
-Most people I discuss this with feel the same on some level.
-I wouldn't want to go back for a moment though, and I doubt I'd even think about it without reminders.

 At the time, I saw myself as cowed by the weight of the world, constrained by the limits of formal education, testily awaiting my entry into the real world.
 In truth, I was hungering for something I hadn’t yet experienced: freedom.
 I pictured my post-school life as being my school life, minus the constraints.
 One long summer holiday.

 But it’s hard to predict what you’ll value in the future.
 Sometimes that proves to be something you once took for granted.